fsprojects/FSharp.Data/README.md

 ## Releasing

-Releasing of the NuGet package is done by GitHub actions CI from master branch when a new version is pushed.
+Releasing of the NuGet package is done by GitHub actions CI from the main branch when a new version is pushed.

-Releasing of docs is done by GitHub actions CI on each push to master branch.
+Releasing of docs is done by GitHub actions CI on each push to the main branch.

 ## Support and community